ls1intum/Artemis/docs/user/assessment.rst

 ^^^^^^^^^^^^^^^^^^^^

 To keep track of the manual assessments, Artemis offers the assessment dashboard.
-It shows the assessment progress of each exercise by showing the state of the exercise, the total number of submissions, the number of submissions that have been assessed, and the number of complaints and more feedback requests.
+It represents the assessment progress of each exercise by showing the state of the exercise, the total number of submissions, the number of submissions that have been assessed, and the number of complaints and more feedback requests.
 It also shows the average rating the students have given to each exercise.

     .. figure:: assessment/assessment-dashboard.png